captainys/TOWNSEMU/readme.md

 # Revisions
+### 2020/07/11
+- YM2612 emulator for Tsugaru (Tsugaru-Ben) is becoming much better than earlier version.
+Super DAISENRYAKU intro music and Emerald Dragon BGM sound very similar to actual YM2612.
+- I lost track of what changes I made since 6/15.
+Please see git commit log!

 ### 2020/06/15
 - Added separate timer for audio.
 Super DAISENRYAKU BGM plays better.
 Still need more work in YM2612 emulation.
 - Changed the internal clock frequency of YM2612 from 600KHz to 690KHz.
 FM Towns Technical Databook [2] tells it is 600KHz, but somehow 690KHz is giving me more accurate timing.